RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ## CHD Archive Usage

-Reicast has support for the CHD (V5) archive format.
+Both Reicast and Flycast have support for the CHD (V5) archive format.
 This format will save space and allow you to keep your Dreamcast ROM folder tidy.

-The following archive contains a MAME 0.205 version of CHDMAN and Windows batch files that can be used to quickly convert your Dreamcast games to CHD (V5): [Download](https://drive.google.com/file/d/0B-ElaPpvBHs5aUd0QUM3c05kY2c/view?usp=sharing)
+The following archive contains a MAME 0.205 version of CHDMAN and Windows batch files that can be used to quickly convert your Dreamcast games to CHD (V5): [Download](https://drive.google.com/file/d/0B-ElaPpvBHs5aUd0QUM3c05kY2c/view?usp=sharing).
+Alternatively, `chdman` can be found in the `mame-tools` Debian package, which can be installed using `apt`.

 ## BIOS